 - Give your pet up to one cup of fresh vegetables every day.

-- Your piggies will be delighted with a daily serving of small portions of fruits.
+- Your piggies will enjoy daily small portions of fruits.

-- Wash all fruits thoroughly before serving them to guinea pigs to eliminate all pesticide residues and dirt from them.
+- Wash all fruits thoroughly before serving to eliminate pesticide residues and dirt.

 Treats and Chews